Liz Hodgkinson: author and journalist.

 She has worked on four national newspapers: The Sunday People, Sun, Daily Mail and Times, and continues to contribute to many publications and websites.
 She is currently writing for the Daily Mail’s Femail pages, The Telegraph, House Beautiful, The Lady magazine and Woman magazine.
 To read Liz’s articles online in the Daily Mail, go to http://www.dailymail.co.uk and type ‘Liz Hodgkinson’ into the search panel.
 Many of Liz’s Telegraph articles can be found in the Goodlife section online.

 Liz’s book Ladies of the Street, published by Revel Barker in 2008, is an entertaining history of the pioneer women who fought their way into Fleet Street, in the good old days.
-This book is now published as an ebook by Endeavour Press.
+This book is now published as an ebook by Lume Press, a digital publishing company.

 Those who have enjoyed the brilliantly witty John Sandilands site and have not been able to access it lately, will be delighted to know that it is now available to view as a separate section on this site.
 John, who died in 2004, and who was Liz’s partner for 13 years, was one of the funniest writers of his generation so for those who are new to his work, prepare yourselves for a real treat.

 When not writing, Liz enjoys going to the theatre, art exhibitions, keeping fit, chatting and gossiping, eating out in restaurants, and is an avid reader.
-She tries to keep up with technology but her 17-year old grandson Arthur is already streets ahead.
-He did us proud by passing 10 subjects at A* to B in GCSE.
-Grandson Otto, also 17, is studying art at the Brit School.
+She tries to keep up with technology but with limited success.

 Latest News